Emphasizing the Most Important Relationship in Healthcare: the Patient-Physician Relationship

 Approximately 75 Facilities Were Under Development

-Some physician-owned hospitals, such as Doctors Hospital Renaissance (DHR) in McAllen, Texas, serve as community (general) hospitals that provide every service of a large hospital, such as labor and delivery, ICU care and surgery.
+Some physician-led hospitals, such as Doctors Hospital Renaissance (DHR) in McAllen, Texas, serve as community (general) hospitals that provide every service of a large hospital, such as labor and delivery, ICU care and surgery.

 DHR played a vital role in treating the community’s Covid-19 patients during the pandemic.

 Recognizing that specialization in certain types of care can lead to greater outcomes for patients, specialty hospitals focus on and excel in certain specialties.
-In Texas, physician-owned specialty hospitals include cardiac, orthopedic, and children’s hospitals.
+In Texas, physician-led specialty hospitals include cardiac, orthopedic, and children’s hospitals.

 Specialization has played a critical role throughout